system76/docs/content/windows.md

 ### Switching between Pop!_OS and Windows

-Depending on how you installed Windows and which firmware your computer is running, there may be several ways to chooose which OS to boot.
+Depending on how you installed Windows and which firmware your computer is running, there may be several ways to choose which OS to boot.

 ### Using the UEFI firmware